rweigel/cdawmeta/notes/issues.md

 9\.

-From https://spdf.gsfc.nasa.gov/istp_guide/vattributes.html, "ISTP attribute names must be capitalized".
-I find "sig_digits" and "SI_conv" confusing because it seems that it is an ISTP attribute name.
-Are some of the names on this page not ISTP attributes?

-Also, a while back I mentioned the mixed usage of `SI_conv` and `SI_conversion` at https://spdf.gsfc.nasa.gov/istp_guide/vattributes.html.
-Which is it?

 To create the [SQL table of CDAWeb metadata](https://hapi-server.org/meta/cdaweb/), I had to treat certain attribute names as equivalent (SQL column names are case insensitive, so one cannot create a column named `A` if a column named `a` is not allowed.).

 Using [cdaweb.table.variable_attributes.counts.csv](https://github.com/rweigel/cdawmeta/blob/main/table/report/cdaweb.table.variable_attributes.counts.csv), I renamed many CDF attributes that differed by case (to address SQL column name constraint) or looked to be misspelled for equivalent to another more-used attribute name.
 The reaming mapping is in ([cdaweb.table.variable_attributes.fixes.json](https://github.com/rweigel/cdawmeta/blob/main/table/cdaweb.table.variable_attributes.fixes.json)).

-10\.

-There does not appear to be a consistent convention for `UNITS`.
-All of the unique units found in CDF masters are in [master-units.txt](https://github.com/rweigel/cdawmeta/blob/main/spase/master-units.txt).

-It looks like the SPASE developers modified many of the units, but they, too, don't use a consistent convention.
-The left-hand column of [master2spase-units.txt](https://github.com/rweigel/cdawmeta/blob/main/spase/master2spase-units.txt) has unique units in CDAWeb masters.
-The right-hand side shows how they have been represented in SPASE.

-It seems most sensible to use a consistent convention in the master CDFs (given that they are "masters").
-Without this, the HAPI and SPASE codes that generate metadata from master CDFs would not need special replacement tables that need maintenance.

-We've discussed before the idea of adding an ISTP attribute such as `UNITS_STANDARD` that would represent units according to an existing standard such as `udunits2`.

 11\.

-Are the `Error?:` cases in [catalog-all.log](http://mag.gmu.edu/git-data/cdawmeta/data/hapi/catalog-all.log) errors?

-12\.

-SOLO is not listed at https://cdaweb.gsfc.nasa.gov/

-14\.

-No file list for DAWN_HELIO1DAY_POSITION

-15\.

 How are you able to show a menu for He energy center with options for telescope 1 and telescope 2 in the checkboxes